michaelshelton/Monks-TAMS-Demo/README.md

 ## 📝 License

-This project leverages the VAST TAMS demo application.
+This project leverages the TAMS demo application.

 ## 🆘 Troubleshooting